HPC Cluster Upgrades for Hardware

-If your cluster was built by another vendor, things become a bit more complex as well.
-We will require access to your system to take a current image as well as to check your current software configuration and compatibility against your new hardware.
+If another vendor built your cluster, things become a bit more complex.
+We will require access to your system to take a current image and check your current software configuration and compatibility against your new hardware.
 If remote access is not allowed, we can talk you through taking an image using our software and transferring that image back to Aspen Systems.